changhae-kim/hmca/README.md

 Most of the parameters are common parameters.
 The method-specific parameters are:

-    hmca_mc closure = param, function returning the coverage of a given triple hmca_mc deriv   = param, function returning the coverage of a given triple
+    hmca_mc closure = param, function returning the coverage of a triple hmca_mc deriv   = param, function returning the coverage of a triple

-The moment closure is provided as a function that returns the coverage of a given triple.
+The moment closure is provided as a function that returns the coverage of a triple.
+This is where you enter your custom moment closure.

     typedef double (*hmca_mc) (const int *indices, const double *y, int n_species_0, int n_species_1, void *params);